Accused L.A. gunman moved from hospital to U.S. marshals' custody

 The Los Angeles Times, citing unnamed law enforcement sources, reported that Ciancia was taken to a federal Bureau of Prisons facility on Monday.

-The slain officer, Gerardo Hernandez, 39, became the first TSA employee killed in the line of duty since the agency was created in the aftermath of the September 11, 2001, attacks.

-The shooting sparked debate over the safety of unarmed TSA screeners at U.S. airports and the efficacy of allowing passengers and members of the public to freely roam ticketing areas and other parts of terminals beyond secure zones where they must be screened.

-(Reporting by Steve Gorman; Editing by Scott Malone, Cynthia Johnston, Ken Wills and Gunna Dickson)
+(Reporting by Steve Gorman; Editing by Scott Malone, Cynthia Johnston and Ken Wills)